ruzin/muppet/README.md

-# aws-account-pipeline
+# Muppet
+## Description
+Muppet is a set of python/terraform scripts that fully automates the process of aws account creation.
+##Services Used
-A jenkins pipeline that runs terraform and python scripts to create an account.
+*Workmail - to create an email account
+*Terraform - infrastructure as code
+*Boto3 - AWS python sdk
+*Jenkins - automation server